-- Expand System devices section in Device Manager and double click the High Definition Audio Controller.
+- Expand the System devices section in Device Manager and double click the High Definition Audio Controller.

 - Go to the Details tab and select Hardware Ids from the Property menu.

 - Check the device’s Value section.
-If this device has the same values like your graphics card in Step 4, you need to disable this device.
-To do that, just right click the device and choose Disable from the menu.
+If this device has the same values as your graphics card in Step 4, you need to disable this device.
+To do that, just right-click the device and choose Disable from the menu.

 If you have multiple High Definition Audio Controllers, you need to check each of them and disable the one that has the same values as your graphics card.

 8. Change the TdrDelay value in your registry

 - Press Windows Key + R and enter regedit.

 - When Registry Editor opens, navigate to:

 - In the right pane, look for TdrDelay value.
 If this value isn’t available, you need to create it.